pplu/cloudformation-loader/README.md

 Thanks to Yuriy Kurylyak for ideas and feedback.

+The CloudFormation YAML loading code was taken from https://github.com/awslabs/aws-cfn-template-flip

 Contributions are more than welcome.

 The source code is located here: https://github.com/pplu/cloudformation-loader